 It is designed to cover your final expenses.

-Life insurance policies, on the other hand, are purchased to cover a wide variety of needs like income replacement — the difference between the two lies on your purpose of buying.
+On the other hand, life insurance policies are purchased to cover a wide variety of needs like income replacement — the difference between the two lies in your purpose of buying.

 The death benefit payout from burial insurance can be used for other expenses depending on the beneficiary.
 However, payouts are designed to cover final expenses primarily.

 For this reason, burial policies are generally offered in the amounts of $2,000 to $25,000, whereas life insurance provides benefits of hundreds of thousands of dollars.

 BURIAL INSURANCE VS PREPAID FUNERAL PLANS